v7.0.8

 5.18 Iterate as Necessary

 It's entirely possible that the feedback you get will suggest changes.
 Don't get discouraged: the whole point of contributing to an active open source project is to tap into the community's knowledge.
 If people encourage you to tweak your code, then it's worth making the tweaks and resubmitting.
-If the feedback is that your code doesn't belong in the core, you might still think about releasing it as a gem.
+If the feedback is that your code won't be merged, you might still think about releasing it as a gem.

 5.18.1 Squashing Commits